Community empowerment in Scotland is strengthened by legislation which provides community bodies with a range of rights.

 Find out more about the Buildings at Risk Register.

 We offer grants to projects that share our aims to protect and promote the historic environment and deliver benefits for people.
-This includes funding to repair historic buildings and develop maintenance plans.
+This includes funding to repair historic buildings and a support fund, which is used to provide support for one-off heritage events, small projects and training activities.

 When making grant decisions, we consider the extent to which a project will: